- USB C to DisplayPort adapter/cable not working issue can be fixed by running a driver scan with a dedicated tool.

 How can I fix a USB C to DisplayPort with no signal error?

-Although you can manually update drivers, DriverFix will quickly tell you what drivers need updating.
-The DriverFix Pro version also automatically downloads and installs them.
+Although you can manually update drivers, Outbyte will quickly tell you what drivers need updating.
+The Pro version also automatically downloads and installs them.
 Its extensive driver database and lighting quick scans make it a good choice for updating drivers.

 First, some users might need to reconnect their monitors with HDMI ports so they have working VDUs.
-When you’ve installed and launched DriverFix, it will automatically scan drivers.
+When you’ve installed and launched the application, it will automatically scan drivers.
 Select to update the graphics card driver.
-Then you can select an Automatically Install option in DriverFix Pro.

 2. Check if the cable is loose